-Shabir Ahmed brings 18 years of experience as governance expert; he specializes in the fields of elections, civil registration, development and human rights with a focus on children’s right to legal identity and protection.
-He has experience in the public and private sectors including Government of Pakistan, United Nations Missions, UNICEF and international non-governmental organizations in Asia, Africa and Europe.
+International Foundation for Electoral Systems (IFES) Country Director for Pakistan Shabir Ahmed brings to IFES 22 years of experience as a governance expert.
+He specializes in the fields of elections, civil registration, development and human rights.
+He has experience in the public and private sectors including the government of Pakistan, the United Nations (UN), UN Children's Fund (UNICEF) and international nongovernmental organizations in Asia, Africa and Europe.

-Ahmed has worked in post-conflict societies and developing democracies.
-He worked on elections in Pakistan, East Timor and Kosovo and was engaged on civil registration and child protection related projects in Cambodia, Ivory Coast, Burkina Faso, Chad and Sudan.
-He contributed towards advocacy on child protection in Asia-Pacific region.
+Shabir has worked in post-conflict societies and developing democracies.
+He worked on elections and civil registration in Burkina Faso, Cambodia, Chad, Côte d’Ivoire, Kosovo, Pakistan, Sierra Leone, Sri Lanka, Sudan and Timor-Leste.
+He remotely provided support to UNICEF Gambia for their civil registration intervention.
+He has also contributed toward advocacy on child protection in Asia-Pacific.

-Ahmed holds a masters degree in political science from Shah Abdul Latif University, Pakistan, and a Certificate on International Relations and Multilateral Governance from Institut universitaire de hautes études internationales, Geneva.
-He is fluent in English, Urdu, Sindhi, Punjabi and Hindi with working knowledge of French.
-Ahmed was decorated by the Government of Cambodia in 2007 as a Knight with the medal of “Sahamitrie” in acknowledgment of his services to the people of Cambodia.
+Shabir holds a master’s degree in political science from Shah Abdul Latif University, Pakistan, and a certificate in international relations and multilateral governance from the Institut Universitaire de Hautes Etudes Internationales, Geneva.
+He is fluent in English, Hindko, Punjabi, Sindh and Urdu, with working knowledge of French.
+Shabir was decorated by the government of Cambodia in 2007 as a knight with the medal of “Sahamitrie” in acknowledgment of his services to the people of Cambodia.